 Install Internet Security Software

-Internet security packages such as antivirus software and firewalls are one of the first steps you can take when it comes to ensuring safety online.
+Internet security packages such as best antivirus software and firewalls are one of the first steps you can take when it comes to ensuring safety online.
 This will mean that when a resident visits a potentially malicious website or downloads any suspicious files, they will be alerted immediately.

 Such security software can be configured by a network administrator, who will have the knowledge required to ensure that any malware, viruses, scams, and other online threats remain at bay.
 Software such as a firewall will also help to defend against unauthorized access to the network.
 In turn, this means that the likelihood of an online attack will be much less likely.